 Step 1: Outline Your Goals

-There are many uses for drones in law enforcement, so first identify your priorities for your inaugural drone program.
-Do you want your UAS to provide real-time situational awareness, search and rescue support, 3D modeling or something else?
-The top uses for drones in law enforcement include:
+There are many uses for drones in public safety, so first identify your priorities for your inaugural drone program.
+Do you want your drone to provide real-time situational awareness, search and rescue support, 3D modeling or something else?
+The top uses for drones in law enforcement and emergency response include:

 Be sure to consider your jurisdiction and its airspace when identifying goals for your drone program.
 You’ll need to cross-reference desired uses with local and state laws and regulations and consider how factors such as topography, weather and urban landscape will affect how you’ll deploy and use your drones.

 Step 2: Seek Support from the Community